 - Point to an emerging topic or issue that hasn’t yet garnered much attention or had much impact.
 Make a case for why readers should pay early attention to it and possibly start preparing for its eventual impact.

-Guest expert articles should be at least 1,000 words in length (not including headline, references, or author bio).
-For articles well over 2,000 words, we will work with the author to convert them into multi-part series.
+Guest expert articles should be 1,000–2,000 words in length, excluding headline, references, and author bio.
+For articles well over that word count, we will work with authors to convert them into multi-part series.